SSA’S INTELLECTUAL DISABILITY LISTING

 WE CAN HELP YOU WIN BENEFITS FOR IQ ISSUES

 First, find an attorney who has the legal experience to help you win SSD benefits.
 Because legal experience is what you need to win.
 For example, the attorneys at our law firm have over 30 years of legal experience.
-We have won over 20,000 SSD and SSI cases in the last 30 years.
+We have won over 20,000 SSDI and SSI cases in the last 30 years.
 Therefore, we have the legal experience you need.